 Any questions regarding this application should be directed to Lenard G. Wright, Manager, Federal Regulatory Affairs, Questar Pipeline Company, 180 East 100 South, P.O.
 Box 45360, Salt Lake City, Utah 84145-0360 at (801) 324-2459, or by fax at (801) 324-5834.

-On January 29, 2009, the Commission staff granted Overthrust's request to utilize the National Environmental Policy Act (NEPA) Pre-Filing Process and assigned Docket No. PF09-6-000 to staff activities involving the project.
-Now, as of the filing of this application on October 13, 2009, the NEPA Pre-Filing Process for this project has ended.
-From this time forward, this proceeding will be conducted in Docket No. CP10-3-000, as noted in the caption of this notice.
+On December 15, 2005, the Commission staff granted Overthrust's request to utilize the National Environmental Policy Act (NEPA) Pre-Filing Process and assigned Docket No. PF06-9-000 to staff activities involving the Overthrust's expansion project.
+Now, as of the filing of Overthrust's application on May 1, 2006, the NEPA Pre-Filing Process for this project has ended.
+From this time forward, Overthust's proceeding will be conducted in Docket No. CP06-167-000, as noted in the caption of this Notice.

 However, a person does not have to intervene in order to have comments considered.
 The second way to participate is by filing with the Secretary of the Commission, as soon as possible, an original and two copies of comments in support of or in opposition to this project.
 The Commission will consider these comments in determining the appropriate action to be taken, but the filing of a comment alone will not serve to make the filer a party to the proceeding.
 The Commission's rules require that persons filing comments in opposition to the project provide copies of their protests only to the party or parties directly involved in the protest.